 Master of Social Welfare (MSW)

 Berkeley Social Welfare offers a two-year, full-time program of study leading to the fully accredited Master of Social Welfare (MSW) degree.
 Students are prepared to practice with specialized skills at specific intervention levels and are thoroughly grounded in social science knowledge, social welfare policies, and social service organizations.
-All MSW students complete a foundation curriculum in generalist social work practice; an advanced curriculum that prepares students for practice in a chosen area or areas of specialization; and a field education curriculum including agency-based field placements and integrative field seminars.
+All MSW students complete a foundation curriculum in generalist social work practice; an advanced curriculum that prepares students for practice in a chosen area of specialization; and a field education curriculum including agency-based field placements and integrative field seminars.

 The PhD in Social Welfare